Nishitbaria/Frontend-Developement/README.md

-## This repositor containe my Froentend code And Project
+## This repositor containe my Front-End code And Project